April 14, 2020

 Video and audio calls

-Remaining the main feature of any telehealth software system, it targets at establishing direct communication between doctors and patients through HQ Audio or/and HQ Video.
-The development team also has to implement video and audio recordings, hosting features.
-Besides, it is essential to provide good video compression to save the Internet traffic or dial-in numbers to connect via voice using the regular phone.
+Remaining the main feature of any telehealth software system, it targets establishing direct communication between doctors and patients through HQ Audio or/and HQ Video.
+The development team also has to implement video and audio recordings and hosting features.
+Besides, it is essential to provide good video compression to save Internet traffic or dial-in numbers to connect via voice using a regular phone.
 Quite often during the call, the medical personnel needs access to doctor’s notes, medical protocols, and calculators, treatment guidance.
 Considering that fact, the additional functionality is a necessity to consult patients on the highest level.

 Remote patient monitoring

-The advanced telehealth features bring together many connected tools to deliver higher quality care services.
+The advanced telehealth features bring together many connected tools to deliver higher-quality care services.
 A centralized repository gathers the patients’ data via sensors, wearables or other synchronized apps to process and share with healthcare providers.
-It enables improved support, daily awareness of patients’ condition as well as emergency prevention.
+It enables improved support, daily awareness of patients’ conditions as well as emergency prevention.
 Ensuring better patient and doctor engagement is the main target of any healthcare system.

 Account moderation and support

 Medical practitioners are usually granted additional permissions to perform actions.
 Account moderation and support would help to build good relationships within the app community.
 For example, doctors also have the ability to moderate the chats.
-It can cover no posting from guests only signed-in users, limited history and embed access, denied permissions to post messages or share images, Sometimes it even ends up blocking certain users.
-However, it could prevent policy violations and solve arising disputes.
+It can cover no posting from guests, only signed-in users, limited history and embedded access, and denied permissions to post messages or share images.
+Sometimes it even ends up blocking certain users.
+However, it could prevent policy violations and solve disputes arising.

 Continuous medical education

-An extremely helpful tool can include different case studies, practice-changing updates as well as share experience with doctors that use the same software.
-In other words, it’s building the progressive and supportive community within your app.
-For example, the telehealth software development team can include the internal chat for medical specialists to share the first-hand experience or quick mass mailing update about some new methodology or medicine.
+An extremely helpful tool can include different case studies, practice-changing updates as well as sharing experiences with doctors that use the same software.
+In other words, it’s building a progressive and supportive community within your app.
+For example, the telehealth software development team can include an internal chat for medical specialists to share their first-hand experience or quick mass mailing updates about some new methodology or medicine.

 HIPAA COMPLIANCE FOR TELEHEALTH SOFTWARE DEVELOPMENT

-- Access control – Establishing the procedure of managing document, file and image exchange is a great decision as files are assigned the security level labels and remain accessible only to the authorized users.
+- Access control – Establishing the procedure of managing document, file, and image exchange is a great decision as files are assigned security-level labels and remain accessible only to authorized users.

-- Encryption – Following FIPS 140-2 is strongly recommended for HIPAA compliant telehealth software platform.
+- Encryption – Following FIPS 140-2 is strongly recommended for HIPAA-compliant telehealth software platforms.

 - Audit controls and activity logs – These are common technical safeguards to control and record activities done with the data after its access.